 - It also repeals a requirement for certain plastics to include the chasing arrow symbol and establishes a “Truth in Labeling” task force meant to “study and evaluate misleading or confusing claims” about whether certain products are recyclable.
 The task force must complete a report of its findings for the state legislature by June 1, 2022.

 Oregon was one of the first states to feel the brunt of National Sword’s market effects, leading to a period of disposal waivers for recyclables and curbside program disruptions.
 That experience may now put Oregon at the forefront of a national recycling policy debate yet again, just as it passed the first bottle bill in the late 1970s.

-Following the effects of China’s scrap import policies, Oregon’s Department of Environmental Quality (DEQ) began hosting regular Recycling Steering Committee meetings to discuss solutions with industry operators and local governments.
+Following the effects of China’s scrap import policies, Oregon’s DEQ began hosting regular Recycling Steering Committee meetings to discuss solutions with industry operators and local governments.
 After more than two years of discussion, the group coalesced around a set of recommendations last fall that informed this DEQ-backed legislation.

 The potential establishment of a producer responsibility system – which proponents hope can eventually lead to outcomes such as a 70% recycling rate for plastic packaging and food ware by 2050 – is already notable.
 Multiple states have debated EPR for packaging, but Maine is the only other one on track to potentially launch a program.
 The labeling discussion could also have broader implications.